 After a few years doing the law school thing, I can confirm that some of my choices have worked rather well, and some of my choices have worked rather poorly.
 Among the former, fortunately, was my decision to become involved with several bar associations, including the ABA.
 In addition to active

 It's the time of year where blogs and other news outlets like the ABA Journal look back on 2016 and tell you what their greatest hits were.
-At Before the Bar, we're tackling the task in the same fashion – and giving it our own twist.
+At Student Lawyer, we're tackling the task in the same fashion – and giving it our own twist.
 See, we've only been